boo62/biotrack/README.rst

 biotrack is available as a Python package.
 Istallation requires setuptools and is tested for Python 2.7.6 and 2.7.11.

+For the purpose of this assesment I have included the project directory used in developments which also contains the .git folder.

+You can either install as

+  python setup.py develop

+or do

+  python setup.py sdist

+and then copy the tar.gz produced inside the dist/ to a new location and follow the below instructions for a normal install.

 Uncompress the tar.gz file and cd inside it.
 (If you are reading this you probably already have.)